johngeorgewright/grunt-http/README.md

 ### Options

+grunt-http uses the [request](https://github.com/mikeal/request) module under the hood, and apart from a couple specific to grunt-http options, the rest get passed straight to it.
+Here's a copy of the of the module's option docs.
+Otherwise, [go to the repo](https://github.com/mikeal/request) and have a look at what's it's capable of.

 - `uri || url` - fully qualified uri or a parsed url object from url.parse().
 REQUIRED.
 - `qs` - object containing querystring values to be appended to the uri
 - `method` - http method, defaults to GET